Hugh Sidey: Biography

 Sidey correctly guessed that something was amiss when in 1966 he saw the fastidiously dressed President Lyndon B. Johnson wearing brown shoes with a gray suit.
 Johnson then flew to Vietnam for a surprise public relations visit later that day.

+Sidey retired from Time in 1996, although continued to write for the magazine until his death.
 He hosted the PBS series The American Presidents.
 Sidey served as president of the board of directors of the White House Historical Association from 1998 to 2001, during the White House's bicentenary celebration.

 Sidey died of an apparent heart attack while vacationing in Paris at the age of 78.
 Former president George H. W. Bush delivered a eulogy at Sidey's funeral.
 Sidey left behind three daughters, a son and his wife, Anne.

 In 2006, The Hugh S. Sidey Scholarship in Print Journalism was established at the Greenlee School of Journalism and Communications at Iowa State University by The White House Historical Association.